 Contract Management - Key Performance Indicators as specified in contracts between the Council and the Contractor should be formally monitored and recorded.
-Formal contract management guidance has been produced and is shown in a separate section within the Procurement Standing Orders (PSOs).
-The PSOs are currently being redrafted to take account of the outcomes of the 'Review of Procurement' and are due to be presented to Scrutiny and Cabinet in June 2014 and Full Council in July 2014.
+Formal contract management guidance has been produced and is shown in a separate section within the Commissioning & Procurement Standing Orders (CPSOs).
+The CPSOs and the Commissioning & Procurement Strategy were revised to take account of the outcomes of the 'Review of Procurement' and were presented to Scrutiny and Cabinet in June 2014 and adopted by Council in July 2014.
+The updated CPSOs state that for all key Council contracts or contracts with a value above the EU threshold, a quarterly report (or more frequent if desired) must be submitted to the Group Manager (Commissioning, Procurement & Compliance) for reporting to the Performance Board.

-The Internal Auditor has obtained satisfactory assurance that the system of internal control in place at the Council for the year ended 31 March 2014 accords with proper practice.
-Further details of the reviews undertaken by Internal Audit during 2013/14 are available upon request and are summarised within the Internal Auditor's draft Annual Report presented to the Audit Committee on 17 June 2014 and published on the Council's website.
+The Internal Auditor has obtained satisfactory assurance that the system of internal control in place at the Council for the year ended 31 March 2015 accords with proper practice.
+Further details of the reviews undertaken by Internal Audit during 2014/15 are available upon request and are summarised within the Internal Auditor's draft Annual Report presented to the Audit Committee on 24 June 2015, and published on the Council's website.